 Research has shown that children who do not develop secure attachments with a primary caregiver during the first years of life later are unable to calm themselves down; they are more likely than are secure children to overreact to stimuli.
 Insecure children have less impulse control, less ability to tolerate stress, and less ability to tolerate frustration than do individuals who have experienced a more secure childhood (Toth & Cicchetti, 1998).
 They also are more at risk for anxiety, depression, aggression, violence, suicide, and substance abuse.

-The following article discusses the importance of the father’s bond and the importance of parents trying to resolve arguments about access for the sake of their child:
+Breastfeeding does not prevent a father or other co-parent from forming their own loving and secure relationship with their child.
+The following article discusses the importance of the father’s bond with their child and the importance of parents trying to resolve arguments about access for the sake of their child: